 Recommendation

-Avoid direct sunlight at all costs until the sunburn has completely subsided.
+Direct sunlight should be avoided at all costs until the sunburn has completely subsided.
 In addition - if the skin is not too irritated - rub the skin very gently with HYPOGEN CARE Skin Care Oil to prevent further skin tension and dehydration.

 Especially in case of blistering, a doctor should be consulted in any case.